How To Purposely Throw Up And Why You Shouldn’t

 Can an eating disorder be dangerous and detrimental to your health?
 The short answer is generally “yes,” for many.
 In some cases, eating disorders can even be life-threatening.

 For example: To ”purge” food, an individual may actively engage the gag reflex to induce vomiting—or one might instead use a stimulant laxative.
-While this may not seem harmful, habitual vomiting can cause damage to the stomach lining, the throat, and teeth, as well as acid reflux from stomach acid.
+While this may not seem harmful, habitual throwing up can cause damage to the stomach lining, the throat, and teeth, as well as acid reflux from stomach acid.

 Over time, regular vomiting can also promote more severe stomach, digestive, and dental problems.